Westgate Park (Victoria)

-Westgate Park is a public park located in an industrial area in Melbourne, Victoria.
-The park is 6 km (3.7 miles) from Melbourne's Central Business District and covers 40 hectares of land.
-The park is situated along the eastern banks of the Yarra River under the West Gate Bridge.
+Westgate Park is a public park in Port Melbourne, Victoria, 6 km southwest of the Melbourne central business district and covering 40 hectare of land.
+The park is located near Fishermans Bend, an industrial district along the left banks of the lower Yarra River downstream of the Maribyrnong River confluence, and is namesaked for the West Gate Bridge that traverses over the park's southern end.

 History

 Pre-European settlement

 The part of Melbourne on which the park is currently was formed over 30 million years ago by volcanic action.
 Evidence suggests that about 4,000 years ago, Fisherman's Bend and large areas of central Melbourne were under water.

 20th century

 A significant portion of what is now Westgate Park was the site of the Fishermen's Bend Aerodrome established in the late 1930s but reduced in importance in 1953 with the opening of Avalon Airport.

 The inspiration for Westgate Park is credited to Oscar Meyer, chair of the West Gate Bridge Authority between 1965 and 1981.
 Meyer, who died in harness in 1981, hoped to create ‘a beautiful park straddling the Yarra River to complement his sculptural bridge’.
 The Federal Government funded the development of the park to mark Victoria's sesquicentenary in 1984.
 Landscaping and design was completed by Loder and Bailey.
 It was officially opened a year later.

 In late 1985 Barbara Fih reported in the Melbourne Age that Westgate Park:

 has been completed to its first stage - basic earth forming and the shaping of lakes and lagoons has been done for the bushland setting.
 Now the paths must be constructed, and the railway line for the small steam train which will carry people from the park to the river bank, where one day they will be able to catch a ferry to the opposite side.